Dianthus gratianopolitanus 'Grandiflorus'

 - Single rose pink flowers up to 4 cm wide on wiry stems rise about 20 cm above foliage

 Cheddar Pinks Growing and Maintenance Tips

-Prefers average, medium moisture, well-drained soils in full sun.
-Drought tolerant once established.
-Can tolerate some shade but will often grow laggy and not bloom as prolific.
-Most appreciate a little added lime to prevent the centres from dying out.
-Remove spent flowers to extend the bloom time.
+Prefers average moisture, well-drained soils in full sun.
+Drought-tolerant, once established.
+Can tolerate some shade but will often grow leggy and not bloom as prolifically.
+Most Dianthus appreciate a little added lime to keep the centres from dying out.
+Remove spent flowers to extend bloom time.
 No serious disease and insect issues.
-Low maintenance perennial.
+Low-maintenance perennial.

 Dianthus gratianopolitanus 'Grandiflorus' Characteristics

 (Dianthus gratianopolitanus 'Fire Witch')